 After WWII, Korczak’s legacy as an educator and hero grew in Poland as well as abroad.
 It began in 1946, when the Committee to honor Korczak’s memory introduced pedagogical projects for young people, educators, and parents based on his methodology and life’s work.
 This organization was followed by Korczak Committee in 1957 and Polish Korczak Committee in 1972.

 In 1963, Jerzy Zgodzinski and a group of people who studied Korczak’s pedagogy with him, started Korczakowo Camp near Osno Lubuskie, where every summer, young people from Poland, and sometimes abroad, spend unforgettable vacations in the spirit of Korczak.
+Click here to watch an inspiring movie about the Korczakowo Camp.
+You can read more about Jerzy Zgodzinski in one of our newsletters (click here), and learn more about the Korczakowo Camp on their website, in Polish only (click here).

 In 1997, Polish Korczak Committee became the Polish Association of Janusz Korczak, a not-for-profit organization whose mission is to promote and publicize humanitarian ideas and a vast body of work of Janusz Korczak, educator, writer, journalist, pediatrician, social activist, and above all, defender of children’s rights.
 In 2003, the Polish Korczak Association became part of the International Korczak Association (IKA).
 For more information, visit www.pskorczak.org.pl (in Polish).
 There are now 24 countries in the IKA.
 Among them are England, France, Germany, Brazil, Canada, Ivory Coast, Japan, Austria, Holland, Israel, and others.